 The course consists of 4 compulsory two-week clinical rosters in farm animals and horses.
 The rosters are: (i) Ambulatory Large Animal Clinic Roster, (ii) Large Animal Reproduction and Equine Roster, (iii) Poultry and Pig Roster, and (iv) Necropsy and Abattoir roster.
-During these rosters, students will be working under the guidance and supervision of clinicians and develop skills in history taking, clinical examination, listing deferential diagnosis, obtaining samples for laboratory diagnosis, participating in diagnostic imaging procedures, interpreting results, arriving at diagnosis, managing hospitalized patients and prescribing/ administering medication.
+During these rosters, students will be working under the guidance and supervision of clinicians and develop skills in history taking, clinical examination, listing deferential diagnosis, obtaining samples for laboratory diagnosis, participating in diagnostic imaging procedures, interpreting results, arriving at diagnosis, managing hospitalized patients and prescribing/administering medication.
 They will also gain experience in interacting with clients, teamwork with professional people, develop competency in record keeping and expected to develop and display a high standard of professional attributes.

-- Parkinson, T.J., Vermunt, J.J. & Malmo, J. (2009).
+- i) Parkinson, T.J., Vermunt, J.J. and Malmo, J. (2009).
 Diseases of Cattle in Australasia.
-The New Zealand Veterinary Association Foundation for Continuing Education (VetLearn®). - ii) Jackson, P. G.G. & Cockcroft, P. D. (2007).
+The New Zealand Veterinary Association Foundation for Continuing Education (VetLearn®). - ii) Jackson, P. G.G. and Cockcroft, P. D. (2007).
 Handbook of Pig Medicine.
-Saunders. - iii) DuCharme, N. & Fubini, S.L.
+Saunders. - iii) DuCharme, N. and Fubini, S.L.
 (2004).
 Farm Animal Surgery (2nd Ed.).
 Saunders.

 Course Code VS5155

-Course Title Companion and Wild Animal Clinics 1
+Course Title Companion and Wild Animal Clinics I

 No. of Credits 8

-Prerequisites None
+Prerequisites All courses of Semester 7 and 8

 Compulsory/ Optional Compulsory